Bonjour ..... Guten tag ..... こんにちは ... Buenos Dias .. Kia Ora

 - New Zealand Japan Young People's Exchange Programme (NZJYPEP)

-The school also offers cultural exchange trips to Japan and New Caledonia.
+The school also offers cultural exchange trips to Japan and Germany.
 This gives students the opportunity to practise their language skills in an authentic setting.